 Being stressed can also make pain worse.
 Finding ways to combat your stress and anxiety is important and it’s a good idea to try out different outlets to help, whether it’s taking a yoga class, trying a new hobby or meditating.
 Choose an enjoyable activity that helps reduce your stress and make sure to schedule it into your daily life.

-Here at The Headache and Pain Center in Brownsville and Harlingen, TX and serving Cameron County, TX, we don’t think that pain should win.
+Here at The Optimum Pain and Regenerative Medicine in Harlingen, TX and serving Cameron County, TX, we don’t think that pain should win.
 You should enjoy life pain-free.
 If you are ready to do something about your chronic pain symptoms then it’s time you gave us a call.

 Don’t let knee pain keep you from what you want to do most in life.

 It’s amazing how quickly chronic pain can take over your life.
 Before you used to experience knee pain, it was easy to get up and go out for your morning run or head to the gym for a pre-work workout.
 Of course, you may now be having difficulty just walking around let alone walking up stairs or pounding the pavement in any way.
-If this sounds like you, our Harlingen and Brownsville, TX, pain management doctors - Dr. D. Michael Forman, Dr. Victor Pallares and Dr. Aldon Williams - are here to tell you how they could help you manage your knee pain.
+If this sounds like you, our Harlingen, TX, pain management doctors - Dr. D. Michael Forman & Dr. Victor Pallares - are here to tell you how they could help you manage your knee pain.